Song Ji-hyo: Early life

-Song Ji-hyo was born as Cheon Seong-im on 15 August 1981, in Pohang, North Gyeongsang.
+Song Ji-hyo was born as Cheon Seong-im on August 15, 1981, in Pohang, South Korea.
 Her mother swam competitively for South Korea.
 She has a younger sister and a younger brother, Cheon Seong-moon, an actor.
 Song dreamed of becoming an actress during her high school years after watching Park Shin-yang in the 1998 South Korean film, Promise.
-She graduated with a degree in tax accounting from Kyungmoon University (now Kookje College).
+She graduated with a degree in tax accounting from Kyungmoon University (now Kookje University).
 Before entering the acting industry, Song was cast while working a part-time job at a cafe.

 Career

 2001–2005: Career beginnings

 Before Song debuted as an actress, she was a model for Kiki Magazine.
 She chose "Song Ji-hyo" as her stage name because she was inspired by the two famous actors Song Seung-heon and Song Hye-kyo, both main protagonists of Autumn in My Heart.
 Song then appeared in the music videos of Lee Soo-young's "And I Love You" and JTL's "Just Say Goodbye".
 She also made a cameo appearance in the television series Age of Innocence.

 Song made her feature film debut in Wishing Stairs (2003), the third installment of the horror Whispering Corridors film series, after beating out 3000 actors in an audition.
 Then she was nominated for the Best New Actress at the 24th Blue Dragon Film Awards for her performance in the film.
 She starred in the crime thriller Some (2004), where she played a reporter.